osamafa93/osamafa93/README.md

 <!-- - 🤔 I’m looking for help with ...-->
 <!-- -🔭 I’m currently working on ... -->
 <!-- - 😄 Pronouns: ...-->
-- 🌱 I’m currently learning Javascript, React JS, Multi Platform Development
+- 🌱 I’m currently learning Javascript, React JS, Typescript, NodeJS

 - 👯 I’m looking to collaborate on Kotlin